 You could slap a name on any unique combination of ingredients and call it an original cocktail, but if you create something from scratch that you want people to remember, the name can be pretty important.
 Of course, it also has to taste good, so by the time you’re ready to pick the name, hopefully you’ve weighed your options.
 Memorable drinks of the past have celebrated geographical locations, an individual’s name, and even popular events throughout history.
 If you want the name to stick, it helps if it’s accompanied by a good story.
 As stories go, the one behind the Mexican Circus Tiger is pretty hard to beat.

-This cocktail actually has two stories—mine, and that of the cocktail’s creator.
-I’ll start with mine since it’s shorter and not as intersting.
-A few weeks ago, my wife and I found ourselves at Beaker & Flask, a fantastic cocktail bar in Portland, Oregon.
+This cocktail actually has two stories—ours, and that of the cocktail’s creator.
+Let’s start with ours since it’s shorter and not as intersting.
+A few weeks ago, we found ourselves at Beaker & Flask, a fantastic cocktail bar in Portland, Oregon.
 During our visit we enjoyed the company and expertise of our bartender, Emily.
 Early into our evening, a regular patron approached the bar and requested something he remembered from his last visit—a tequila drink called the Mexican Circus Tiger.
-Curious about how such a drink might be constructed, I watched as Emily grabbed a bottle of Becherovka, a Czech liqueur with an herbal cinnamon flavor.
+Curious about how such a drink might be constructed, we watched as Emily grabbed a bottle of Becherovka, a Czech liqueur with an herbal cinnamon flavor.
 She then added what looked like juice, then a house made ingredient and a couple different spirits.
-I soon learned these were tequila and mezcal, grapefruit juice and the house ingredient was a type of cinnamon syrup she created using agave nectar.
+We soon learned these were tequila and mezcal, grapefruit juice and the house ingredient was a type of cinnamon syrup she created using agave nectar.
 After pouring the drink, she gave us a small sample and we were hooked.
 But we just had to ask: What’s with the name?

 Mexican Circus Tiger by Emily Baker